WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ## reportEvent

-Fenced frame can invoke this API for the browser to be able to send a beacon with the data in this API, to the URL registered by the worklet in registerAdBeacon (see below).
-Depending on the ‘destination type’ present here, the beacon will be sent to either the buyer’s or the seller’s registered URL.
-Examples of such events are mouse hovers, clicks that may or may not lead to navigation e.g. video player control element clicks etc.
+Fenced frames can invoke the `reportEvent` API to tell the browser to send a beacon with event data to a URL registered by the worklet in `registerAdBeacon` (see below).
+Depending on the declared `destination`, the beacon is sent to either the buyer's or the seller's registered URL.
+Examples of such events are mouse hovers, clicks (which may or may not lead to navigation e.g. video player control element clicks), etc.

+This API is available from the initial rendered ad document and across subsequent same-origin navigations, but it's no longer available after cross-origin navigations.
+(This way, the ad may redirect itself without losing access to reporting, but other sites can't send spurious reports.)

-Browser will process this similar to how the existing [navigator.sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) works via sending an HTTP POST request.
+The browser processes the beacon by sending an HTTP POST request, like the existing [navigator.sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon).

 ### Parameters